-A lot of people, and especially women, measure success in life based on their social networks.
-And that’s a good thing.
+Another way people measure success in life is based on their social networks.

 But if you only see friends as a number you’re missing the point.
 Friendship is about making a meaningful contribution to other people’s lives.
 You can make as big a contribution with ten friends as you can with ten thousand if you’re truly very close to those friends.

-If you measure success on your social life, measure the value of the contribution you’re making to their lives, not just the number of friends you have.
+If you measure success on your social life, measure the value of the contribution you’re making to other people’s lives, not just the number of friends you have.